 Conceptual comparison across 3 operational axes.
 Times are illustrative.

 It's not a faster dashboard.
-It's understanding what the data means within the market, the conversation and the moment.
-If a beverage campaign in Mexico City isn't converting, the useful thing isn't knowing it on Tuesday.
-It's understanding today that the tone of the conversation was loaded by a local event that wasn't in the brief.
+It's knowing what the data means inside the market, the conversation and the moment.
+If a beverage campaign in Mexico City isn't converting, knowing it on Tuesday is useless.
+Knowing today that a local event no one put in the brief loaded the tone of the conversation — that's intelligence you can act on.

 Three things set it apart from traditional analytics.
-Immediate action with a reason: it detects the problem and explains why it's happening.
-Background analysis: it reads cultural preferences, mentions, local economic conditions.
-Continuous learning: the model adjusts with every new conversation, it doesn't wait for the next quarterly training.
+Action with a reason: it surfaces the problem and explains why it's happening.
+Context underneath: it reads cultural preferences, mentions and local economic conditions, not just volume.
+Continuous learning: the model adapts with every new conversation instead of waiting for the next quarterly retrain.

 The LATAM consumer stopped giving notice before switching brands.
-Whoever reads the conversation while it's happening gets there.
-Whoever reads it on Monday explains why they lost.
+Read the conversation while it's happening and you get there first.
+Read it on Monday and all you can do is explain why you lost.

 — TOMÁS CRIADO · EPICAL

-Three concrete uses in retail and consumer goods
+Three places it pays off in retail and consumer goods

 FIG. 02 · USE CASES